Alaa Abd El-Fattah: November 2013 arrest

-February 2015 sentencing
+In June 2014, Abd El-Fattah, along with 24 others, was sentenced in absentia to 15 years imprisonment, on counts of violating the new Protest Law.
+In October 2014, the Cairo Criminal Court sentenced his sister Sanaa Seif and 22 others to three years in prison on similar charges.
+In early September 2014, his mother Laila Soueif and sister Mona Seif embarked on a hunger strike in protest against the imprisonment of the siblings.
+On 19 November, Soueif and Mona Seif ended their 76-day hunger strike.

 On 23 February 2015, Abd El-Fattah was sentenced to five years in prison.
-He was released on 29 March 2019.
+He was released on 29 March 2019, but remained subject to a five-year parole period, requiring him to stay at a police station for 12 hours daily, from evening until morning.

 September 2019 re-arrest

-On the morning of 29 September 2019, during the 2019 Egyptian protests which Abd El-Fattah had not taken part in, Abd El-Fattah's family released a statement to announce that he was kidnapped after leaving the Dokki police station.
+On 29 September 2019, during the 2019 Egyptian protests, Abd El-Fattah was arrested by the National Security Agency and taken to State Security Prosecution on charges that were unknown.
+Abd El-Fattah's family released a statement to announce that he was kidnapped after leaving the Dokki police station.
 Since his release in March 2019, Abd El-Fattah had been required to follow daily police probation of 12 hours per day in the Dokki police station for five years.
-Later on 29 September, Abd El-Fattah's sister Mona Seif declared that he had been arrested by the State Security Prosecution and that Abd El-Fattah's family didn't know what he was charged with.
-He was tortured by a welcome parade in Tora Prison.
+He was tortured by a "welcome parade" in Tora Prison.